wp-plugins/jm-twitter-cards/readme.txt

 Meant to help developers only.
 You'll have to code to use them.

 == Changelog ==

+= 5.3.3 =
+* 04 Aug 2014
+* Change file names for classes
+* Bugfixes and security enhancements

 = 5.3.2 =
 * 26 July 2014